gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

        pragma Cpp_Constructor (Constructor, "_ZN4RootC1Eii");
      end Pkg_Root;

-On the Ada side the constructor is represented by a function (whose name is arbitrary) that returns the classwide type corresponding to the imported C++ class.
-Although the constructor is described as a function, it is typically a procedure with an extra implicit argument (the object being initialized) at the implementation level.
+On the Ada side, the constructor is represented by a function (whose name is arbitrary) that returns the classwide type corresponding to the imported C++ class.
+Although the constructor is described as a function, it's typically a procedure with an extra implicit argument (the object being initialized) at the implementation level.
 GNAT issues the appropriate call, whatever it is, to get the object properly initialized.

 Constructors can only appear in the following contexts:

-* On the right side of an initialization of an object of type ``T``.
+* On the right side of an initialization of an object of type.
-* On the right side of an initialization of a record component of type ``T``.
+* On the right side of an initialization of a record component of type.
 * In an Ada 2005 limited aggregate.
 * In an Ada 2005 nested limited aggregate.
 * In an Ada 2005 limited aggregate that initializes an object built in place by an extended return statement.

-In a declaration of an object whose type is a class imported from C++, either the default C++ constructor is implicitly called by GNAT, or else the required C++ constructor must be explicitly called in the expression that initializes the object.
+In a declaration of an object whose type is a class imported from C++, either the default C++ constructor is implicitly called by GNAT or you must explicitly call the required C++ constructor in the expression that initializes the object.
 For example:

 .. code-block:: ada